AlexeySmolyaninov/tkt-tsoha-project-ordi/README.md

 ### Release Notes

 - **March 28 2021**:

   - You can register, login, logout, open your wallet, deposit
-  - DOING: withdraw from his wallet
+  - DOING: withdraw from wallet
   - NEXT: Implementation of creation of a new project with the subtasks

+- **April 04 2021**:
+  - New: withdraw from wallet, view transaction in wallet, create projects under "Services by me", list projects in "Services by me"
+  - Next: add tasks to project, update project and tasks